 But a bad performance need not mean a complete lack of motivation.
 Given the right approach, anyone with the will to try again can make another go of it, and once you get rolling, you won’t even think twice.

-Here are nine realistic ways to get yourself motivated even if you’ve had a dispiriting month or quarter:
+- Here are nine realistic ways to get motivated even if you or the team had a dispiriting month or quarter:

 - 1. Leave the past behind